Dan6erbond/sk-auth/README.md

 ## Getting Started

 SvelteKitAuth is very easy to setup!
-All you need to do is instantiate the `SvelteKitAuth` class, and configure it with some default providers:
+All you need to do is instantiate the `SvelteKitAuth` class, and configure it with some default providers, as well as a JWT secret key used to verify the cookies:

 ```ts
 export const appAuth = new SvelteKitAuth({